 Cycle time is a signal, not a goal.
 If you're optimizing cycle time at the cost of review quality, you're optimizing the wrong thing.

-Every hour a pull request sits waiting is an hour of delayed value delivery.
-But the impact goes beyond simple delays:
+Every hour a pull request sits idle is an hour of lost shipping time.
+But the real cost runs deeper:

 "A PR waiting for review is inventory sitting on a shelf.
 It depreciates.
 Conflicts accumulate.
 Context fades.
 The longer it sits, the less valuable the merge."